Recommended Content:

 A:

 Yes.
-DOD providers may continue to provide covered abortion services as part of their Federal duties if medically appropriate, even if those services are prohibited by state law or licensing requirements.
-(A "covered abortion" is one DOD is authorized to perform under federal law, which restricts the Department from performing abortions or paying to have them performed unless the life of the mother would be endangered if the fetus were carried to term, or unless the pregnancy is the result of rape or incest.)
-DOD providers must be allowed to carry out their duties free from the threat of liability, and DOD has worked to ensure access to counsel for civilian employees and Service members who perform their duties in a manner authorized by federal law.
+DOD providers may continue to provide covered abortion services as part of their federal duties if medically appropriate, even if those services are prohibited by state law or licensing requirements.
+(A “covered abortion” is one DOD is authorized to perform under federal law, in cases where the life of the mother would be endangered if the fetus were carried to term, or where the pregnancy is the result of rape or incest.)

 Q3: